VPAT - MacOS App Accessibility Conformance Report

 Included in Report

-Level AAA (No) Level AA (Yes) Level A (Yes)
+Level A (Yes) Level AA (Yes) Level AAA (No)

 • Supports: The functionality of the product has at least one method that meets the criterion without known defects or meets with equivalent facilitation.